Ramin Karimloo: 2006–2010: The Phantom of the Opera and Love Never Dies

-2011–present
+2011–2013: The Phantom of the Opera at the Royal Albert Hall and return to Les Misérables

-In 2011, he sang Andrew Lloyd Webber's "Music of the Night" from The Phantom of the Opera at the Miss World Competition, which took place in London.
-On October 1 and 2, 2011, he and Boggess reunited as the Phantom and Christine Daaé in the 25th anniversary production of The Phantom of the Opera at the Royal Albert Hall, which was streamed live to cinemas worldwide.
+In 2011, he sang Andrew Lloyd Webber's "The Music of the Night" from The Phantom of the Opera at the Miss World Competition, which took place in London.

+On October 1 and 2, 2011, he and Boggess reunited as the Phantom and Christine Daaé and played opposite Hadley Fraser as Raoul for the 25th-anniversary production of The Phantom of the Opera at the Royal Albert Hall, which was streamed live to cinemas worldwide.

-From November 29, 2011, to March 31, 2012, Karimloo returned to Les Misérables to play the lead role of Jean Valjean at The Queen's Theatre, London, for which he won the 2013 Theatregoers' Choice Award for Best Takeover in a Role.
+From November 29, 2011, to March 31, 2012, Karimloo returned to Les Misérables to play the lead role of Jean Valjean opposite Fraser as Javert at The Queen's Theatre, London, for which he won the 2013 Theatregoers' Choice Award for Best Takeover in a Role.

-In 2011, Karimloo had a guest appearance in Warwick Davis's BBC2 comedy Life's Too Short as a Scientologist.
+In 2011, Karimloo made a guest appearance in Warwick Davis's BBC2 comedy Life's Too Short as a Scientologist.
 He has also had a recurring role in The Spa (TV series) on Sky in the United Kingdom.

 As part of the 25th anniversary of The Phantom of the Opera, Karimloo performed the title song at The Royal Variety Performance – held in The Lowry, Manchester.
 Performing alongside Pussycat Dolls' lead singer Nicole Scherzinger, he was joined by three other former Phantoms (Simon Bowman, Earl Carpenter and John Owen-Jones).
 The performance was aired on ITV1 on December 14, 2011.

 Karimloo can also be found on The Music Box album as a hidden track.
 The song is from the musical Bluebird by Gareth Peter Dicks and is a short acoustic version of a track from the album of the same name.
 His solo album, Ramin, was released by Sony Music Entertainment on April 9, 2012, in the UK.
 The album was released in Canada and the US in August 2012.

 On January 26, 2013, Karimloo joined John Owen-Jones, Peter Joback, and Hugh Panaro to sing the title song from The Phantom of the Opera with Sierra Boggess and "The Music of the Night" for the encore of Phantom's 25th anniversary on Broadway.

 He also played a small role in the action film Vendetta.

+Karimloo then played Jean Valjean in the Canadian production of the newly staged Les Misérables, which opened in September 2013.